Marikina–Infanta Highway: Accidents

 A section of the road near Palo Alto Subdivision in Tanay, Rizal, dubbed the "Devil's Curve", is a frequent site for motorcyclists performing dangerous stunts due to the sharp curved roads.
 This frequently results in major accidents.
 According to the PNP Highway Patrol Group, 158 accidents were reported along the highway in 2024, with 110 occurring in the Palo Alto area.
+In 2025, one person was killed after a bus overturned along the highway in Infanta, Quezon, despite a ban on buses and other heavy vehicles from using the highway.